-MNN is responsible for administering public access cable TV services in Manhattan and aims to promote localism, diversity and independent non-commercial media.
+MNN is responsible for administering public access cable TV services in Manhattan, promoting localism, diversity and independent non-commercial media.

 MNN is an independent, non-profit organization that is privately funded and privately operated.
 MNN is not a cable company, a subsidiary of any cable company, or a New York City or New York State agency.

 What We Do

-For nearly 25 years, MNN has been providing media education classes, media production equipment and free access to community cable TV channels to Manhattan residents and community-based organizations.
+For nearly 30 years, MNN has been providing media education classes, media production equipment and free access to community cable TV channels to local residents and community-based organizations.